 How you can help

 Private contributions from individuals and organizations provide key support for Survey research and the education associated with it.
-The Survey invites you to support its environmental and educational work by making a financial contribution according to your means.
+The Survey invites you to support its work by contributing according to your means.

-Every gift—large or small—makes an important difference, and 100 percent of your gift benefits the Survey directly.
+Nevertheless, every gift—large or small—makes an important difference, and 100 percent of your gift benefits the Survey directly.
 At any given time, the Kansas Biological Survey has many projects under way that support research, conservation and education.
-Current initiatives, all of which would benefit from private support, include:
+Some of our recent and ongoing initiatives include:

 - development of ADA-compliant trails in addition to the wheelchair-accessible trail along the Rockefeller Native Prairie;

-- support for new infrastructural projects, undertaken by the KU School of Architectural, Design and Planning, or by KU engineering students, that enhance the public experience and contribute to the professional education of these students;
+- new infrastructural projects, undertaken by the KU School of Architectural, Design and Planning, or by KU engineering students, that enhance the public experience of the Field Station and contribute to the professional education of these students;

-- support the KU Field Station Summer Courses, K-12 teacher training, public workshops, school field trips, and other education and outreach programs held at the Field Station;
+- K-12 teacher training, public tours, and other education and outreach programs held at the Field Station;

 You may give by credit card through KU Endowment (a separate, secure site) to the following areas at the Survey: